Data Wrangling

 help(pd.merge)

 When we look at the arguments for the merge() method, we can see that we can specify the left and right DataFrames to merge, as well as the columns or indices we want to merge on.
-We can specify which columns to merge on using the left_on and right_on arguments or we can specify that we want to merge on the index using the left_index and right_index arguments.
+We can specify what columns or indices to merge on using the left_* and right_* arguments.

-In this case, “left” DataFrame will be the metadata and the “right” DataFrame will be the samplemeans.
+In this case, the “left” DataFrame will be the metadata and the “right” DataFrame will be the samplemeans.
 Since both metadata and samplemeans have the sample names as indicies, we can merge them on the indices using the left_index and right_index arguments:

 # Merge the samplemeans series with the metadata DataFrame on the index